ManalBitesBytes/ManalBitesBytes/README.md

 ## Hi there 👋
-- I'm currently Learning Computer Science @ KSU
+- Computer Science graduate.
-- I'm Working on computer vision graduation project
+- Worked in computer vision, data engineering, and ML projects.
-- I love sharing experiences with ML | DL
+- Building up to become the final boss in technology.
 - Reach me via: manaqaid7@gmail.com

 <!--